Skip to main content

 Step 1.
 Create Bastion host

-1. Go to KakaoCloud Console > Virtual Machine and create a virtual machine to be used as a Bastion host.
+1. In the KakaoCloud Console, navigate to Virtual Machine and create a virtual machine to serve as the Bastion host.

 ImageUbuntu 20.04

-2. Open the terminal and execute the following command to access the Bastion host via SSH.
+2. Open a terminal and execute the following commands to access the Bastion host via SSH.

 ssh -i ${KEYPAIR_NAME}.pem ubuntu@${BASTION_PUBLIC_IP}

-3. Run the following commands in the terminal to install Docker and Docker Compose, and to start NGINX Proxy Manager.
+3. Run the following commands in the terminal to install Docker and Docker Compose, and start NGINX PROXY MANAGER.

 curl -o install-bastion.sh https://raw.githubusercontent.com/kakaoenterprise/kc-handson-config/bastion-host/install-bastion.sh